 - Dane Morgan, Materials Science and Engineering

 - Jaal Ghandhi, Mechanical Engineering

-- John Murphy, Nuclear Engineering and Engineering Physics
+- Paul Wilson, Nuclear Engineering, Engineering Mechanics, and Engineering Physics

 Students must select 16 “sustainability credits” from a suite of available courses that are divided into the following categories: